anaisofranc/baseline-standard/README.md

 ## Specifications

-There are currently three specifications in development:
+There are currently two specifications in development:

 OASIS Spec 1 - The Baseline CORE Specifications document: The document describes the minimal set of business and technical prerequisites, functional and non-functional requirements, together with a reference architecture that when implemented ensures that two or more systems of record can synchronize their system state over a permissionless public Distributed Ledger Technology (DLT) network.